AlekseyGlHome/Inventory-accounting/README.md

 # Inventory-accounting
-Inventory accounting at the enterprise
+Inventory accounting at the enterprise v 1.0